When disasters strike, there will always be local heroes who step up and perform amazing acts to save lives or to provide comfort and empathy.

 His company, Gallery Furniture, opened in 1981 in an old pre-fab home sales center on the city’s north side.
 Jim cut down walls and converted the four or five houses into a modest showroom.
+He even considered looking into getting Store Display fixtures from quality manufacturers to ensure the designs of his showroom would attract the customers even more.
 Then he started buying new surplus furniture, including mattresses, from name-brand manufacturers.
 And he did something no one else was doing or was willing to do: provide same-day delivery.
+The drivers that he hired to perform such ambitious tasks may have had the latest fleet tracking software (look over here for more info) in their vehicles, thus allowing managers to know the exact location of their fleets at all times.
+In turn, this would enable them to accurately inform customers about the progress of their orders, especially if they had asked for same-day delivery.
 In short, he was one of the first furniture market disrupters.

 His business faced challenging times in 1983 during an oil-patch recession.
 Faced with a do or die situation, McIngvale took his last $10,000 and invested it in a commercial that would be aired on two local TV stations.
 He had a lot to say in a short amount of time, hence his now famous rapid-fire delivery.
 He was not satisfied with the way the ad would finish so he improvised.
 As it turned out, that closing tag line became a major market differentiator.
 And for years afterward, his commercials always concluded with Mack jumping in the air pulling a roll of money from his back pocket yelling, “Gallery Furniture will save YOU money.”